mssalstrom/Group5-repo-projects/README.md

 submit_button = driver.find_element(By.ID, "shortenSubmit")
 ```
 **3. Using Selenium to test website functionality:**
-- Clear preexisitng text and type python.org into url shortener
+- Clear preexisting text and type python.org into url shortener
 ```python
 # Clear any preexisting text or input in the "url_element" field
 url_element.clear()